 A strong network for natural gas

-The transport of natural gas through pipelines will continue to be critically important in the future for Europe’s supply security.
-Together with its partner Gazprom, Wintershall Dea has contributed to creating and expanding the necessary transport systems.
+The transport of natural gas via pipelines will continue to be of crucial importance for security of supply and achievement of Europe’s climate protection goals.
+Together with its partner Gazprom and other European energy companies, Wintershall Dea has helped to create and expand the necessary transport systems.

-Based on the Nord Stream pipeline, a second pipeline is currently laid through the Baltic Sea, Nord Stream 2, which consists again of two parallel pipes.
-With the construction of the EUGAL, GASCADE is reacting to the increasing demand for natural gas and transport in Europe and creating the land connection for the transport of the quantities that will in future reach Europe via Nord Stream 2.
+Following the example of Nord Stream, another pipeline is currently being laid through the Baltic Sea: Nord Stream 2, which in turn consists of two strands.
+With the construction of EUGAL, GASCADE is reacting to the increasing demand for natural gas and transport in Europe and creating a land connection for the transport of the quantities that will be transported in the future to Europe via Nord Stream 2.

 The Nord Stream 2 pipeline through the Baltic Sea runs largely parallel to the route of the existing Nord Stream pipeline.
 Its transport capacity will also be the same: some 55 million cubic metres of natural gas per year – that is, 27.5 million cubic metres per line.
 Installation work began in 2018.
 Commissioning is scheduled to take place in a few months.
 Wintershall Dea is one of five Western European lenders to finance Nord Stream 2 with up to €950 million each.
 With Nord Stream 2, 132 million tonnes of carbon dioxide can be saved over an operating period of 50 years.

 Nord Stream 2 offers a number of advantages to the EU and Denmark.
 A delay of Nord Stream 2 means also to postpone these benefits especially with regard to security of gas supply, gas prices and a reduction of CO2 emissions.
 This is, what the study of the Danish consultant INCENTIVE is elaborating.